dhcho0622/Dan-Jason-Mod-1-Project/README.md

 **API**

 We used TMDB for our API pulls.
 TMDB was a great resource for API as they had an easy to use interface and clear parameters of what we were able to access.
 The first step was requesting an API Key from TMDB in order access the data and using the libraries JSON & Requests.
-We identified by using an API pull for movie details gave us the most relevant data.
+We identified that using an API pull for movie details gave us the most relevant data.

 Taking the list of imdb ids from the web scrape were able to access additional data from TMDB that included metrics ranging from budget, genre, production company & countries, etc. A Pandas DataFrame was also created for TMDB data.
-We then joined the two dataframes together again under the common imdb id to put everything into one workable data frame.
+We then joined the two dataframes together again under the common imdb id to put everything into one workable dataframe.

 Lastly we exported the dataframe to a .csv file for future access and to begin working on our data cleaning.